SQL vs NoSQL

 |Run Apache Spark for AI/ML||No||Yes|

-This is a screenshot of YugabyteDB EE, which visualized the universe created.
-Below is a screenshot of a 5-node YugabyteDB universe created for a user identity use-case to power users logging in and changing passwords for a SaaS application.
+The following illustration shows a 5-node YugabyteDB universe created for a user identity use-case to power users logging in and changing passwords for a SaaS application.
 The replication factor of this universe is 5, and it is configured to keep 2 copies of data in

 us-west, 2 copies of the data in

-us-east and 1 copy of the data in the Asia-Pacific region.
+us-east, and 1 copy of the data in the Asia-Pacific region.

 Because of this configuration, this universe can: